British news staff may face terrorism charges over Snowden leaks

 Security officials have said Snowden's data included details of British spies and its disclosure would put lives at risk.
 Rusbridger told the committee his paper had withheld that information from publication.

-"It appears possible once we look at the material that some people may have committed offenses," Dick said.
+"It appears possible once we look at the material that some people may have committed offences," Dick said.
 "We need to establish whether they have or they haven't."

 David Miranda, the partner of journalist Glenn Greenwald who brought the Snowden leaks to world attention, was questioned under anti-terrorism law when he landed at London's Heathrow Airport en route from Berlin to Rio De Janeiro, Brazil, and computer material he was carrying was seized.